Autumn is all about pumpkin. Pumpkin soup, pumpkin pie, pumpkin puree, pumpkin seeds, pumpkin bread, pumpkin cake, roasted pumpkin etc, etc…

 - Cream to garnish

-*Note : To prepare the roasted pumpkin you just cut the whole pumpkin into big pieces and let it roast in the preheated oven at 180* for 40-45 minutes.
-Let it cool and cut into cubes if you are using it for soups, salads or risottos or blend it if you’re using it for pies, breads or cakes.
+* To prepare the roasted pumpkin you just cut the whole pumpkin into big pieces and let it roast in the preheated oven at 180* for 40-45 minutes.
+Let it cool and cut into cubes if you are using it for soups, salads or risottos or blend it if you’re using it for pies, bread or cake.
 You may keep it in the freezer for up to 2 months and use whenever you want.